sgheartiu/sgheartiu2/_posts/2019-12-07-concert-draft.md

 {% include gallery images=images cols=2 caption="Congratulatory Flower Stands from international fan clubs being displayed in Singapore" %}

-We also sent congratulatory flower stands on behalf of Singaenas to [Bangkok](https://www.facebook.com/sgheartiu/posts/1464467780395298){:target="_blank"} and [Kuala Lumpur](https://www.facebook.com/sgheartiu/posts/1461483994027010){:target="_blank"} concert to show our love.
+We also sent congratulatory flower stands on behalf of Singaenas to the [Bangkok](https://www.facebook.com/sgheartiu/posts/1464467780395298){:target="_blank"} and [Kuala Lumpur](https://www.facebook.com/sgheartiu/posts/1461483994027010){:target="_blank"} concert to show our love.
-We would like to thank [IU_Thailand](https://www.facebook.com/IUThailand){:target="_blank"} and [MYIU](https://www.facebook.com/MYIU1993){:target="_blank"} for organising the flowers.
+We would like to thank [IU_Thailand](https://www.facebook.com/IUThailand){:target="_blank"} and [MYIU](https://www.facebook.com/MYIU1993){:target="_blank"} for organising these.

 {% capture images %}
     /assets/posts/2019-12-07-concert-2019/flowers-malaysia.jpg
     /assets/posts/2019-12-07-concert-2019/flowers-bangkok.jpg
 {% endcapture %}
-{% include gallery images=images cols=2 caption="From the left: Kuala Lumpur and Bangkok congratulatory flower stand by Singaenas" %}
+{% include gallery images=images cols=2 caption="From the left: Kuala Lumpur and Bangkok congratulatory flower stands by Singaenas" %}

 ## Fan Support Special Event - SINGAENA ZONE
-IU brought some snacks from Korea, wanting it give it to Singaenas waiting for her at the airport.
+IU brought some snacks from Korea, wanting to give them to Singaenas waiting for her at the airport.
 Unfortunately, she had to go through the Commercially Important People (CIP) terminal and was unable to pass the snacks to Singaenas.
-However, IU passed the snacks she bought to SGHeartIU and we distributed it to Singaenas on both days of the concert!
+However, IU passed the snacks she bought to SGHeartIU and we distributed them to Singaenas on both days of the concert!
 <br><i>[See Facebook Post...](https://www.facebook.com/sgheartiu/posts/1443454632496613){:target="_blank"}</i>

 {% capture images %}